ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ![Image for post](/img/ajs-getTx.png)

 That's it!
 You've transferred AVAX from the X-Chain to C-Chain!
-Now you can use them to deploy smart contracts on C-Chain.

 You can retrieve the transaction data by running the following: